skills-dev-2/reviews/.github/steps/3-leave-a-review.md

 - Configuration examples
 - Migration scripts

-### :keyboard: Task: Add Documentation to a Release
+### :keyboard: Task: Add documentation to a release

 1. Create a simple PDF or text file named `user-guide.pdf` or `user-guide.txt`
 2. Draft a new release with tag `v1.2.0`